 - Both these species nest in loose colonies, meaning a few nest boxes can be spaced out on the same side of your house.

 - However, be sure to keep these nest boxes away from areas where house martins would normally nest.

-- It is worth noting if you place two nest boxes close together it is unlikely you will get two nesting pairs from the same species.
+- Remember that if you place two nest boxes close together, you will unlikely get two nesting pairs from the same species.

-- Although this does often happen in the countryside, rarely occurs in a garden.
+- Although this often happens in the countryside, it rarely occurs in a garden.

-- Species like house sparrows, tree sparrows and house martins live in colonies and enjoy each other’s company and will happily nest next to each other.
+- Species like house sparrows, tree sparrows and house martins live in colonies, enjoy each other’s company, and will happily nest next to each other.

 Nesting boxes give wild birds a safe place to call home in your garden